 While Sonoma County is best known for wine, the industry has opened up its doors to a bevy of artisanal producers, making delicious compliments to the local grape scene.
-Not only is Sonoma one of the top destinations in the nation for award-winning olive oils that rival the best producers in Italy, but it’s also home to dairy farms and creameries, master butchers, and craft beverage makers of beer, cider, and spirits.
+Not only is Sonoma one of the top destinations in the nation for award-winning olive oils that rival the best producers in Italy, but it’s also home to an incredible craft beverage scene (think beer, cider, and spirits), dairy farms and creameries, master butchers, and more.

-At the end of a long, windy road just outside downtown Petaluma sits the idyllic McEvoy Ranch, the largest organic olive oil producer in the U.S. McEvoy makes wines too, but high-quality extra virgin olive oils (EVOO) are their specialty and are 100 percent made on-site.
+At the end of a long, windy road just outside downtown Petaluma sits the idyllic McEvoy Ranch, the world’s best estate-produced organic olive oil.
+McEvoy makes wines too, but high-quality extra virgin olive oils (EVOO) are their specialty and are 100 percent made on-site.
 Their lineup includes a Traditional Blend, a “New Oil” bottled right at harvest, and a Limited-Edition blend, in addition to flavored oils, like jalapeño and rosemary.
-Book a weekend morning Public Walkabout Tour for a walking tour of the ranch and mill, plus an olive oil tasting.
-Or, for a more comprehensive experience, reserve the Private Walkabout Tour for an in-depth look at the property, followed by a tasting of wine, olive oil, cheese, and charcuterie.
+Book a Public Walkabout Ranch and Art Tour for a walking tour of the ranch and outdoor sculptures and paintings from the McEvoy’s private collection, concluding in an olive oil tasting.

 Sonoma’s first olive mill is located at the Jacuzzi Family Vineyard estate.
 Named The Olive Press, it feels straight out of Tuscany and produces some of the most acclaimed olive oils in the nation.
-Dive into the world of Extra Virgin Olive Oil as you sample your way through award-winning EVOOs and balsamics before deciding which flavors you want to bring home.
-If wine is a must during your olive oil tasting, you’re in luck; The Olive Press will be launching a wine and olive oil experience this spring, featuring a flight of four wines and four olive oils for the best of both worlds.
+Tour the olive press facility—visit during harvest (October or November) for a chance to see the olive mill in action—and then sample their olive oils in the tasting room before deciding which flavors you want to bring home.

 Pressing its first batch in 1990, Glen Ellen‘s B.R.
 Cohn Winery was the first estate olive oil in California to be produced in over a century and thus helped launch the recent EVOO renaissance.
 The winery’s Olive Hill Estate has an olive grove of over 450 trees dating back to the mid-1800s.
-After your wine tasting, stop into the Gourmet Shop to taste B.R.
+Stop in the Gourmet Shop to taste B.R.
 Cohn’s estate olive oils and barrel-aged vinegars.
-Like what you taste?
-No need to stock up while there if you join the Gourmet Olive Oil Club, which includes a selection of oils and vinegars shipped to your home four times a year.

 Located in beautiful Dry Creek Valley, where olive trees have grown for over a century, Trattore Farms is home to the Dry Creek Olive Oil Company.
 Part of their work is reviving the old orchards of the region and they even have a custom-made mill on-site, which they brought over from the birthplace of olive oil, Italy’s Perugia region.
-You can taste Trattore’s olive oils Thursday through Monday — they make several unique blends and flavors like Persian lime and basil — but the Get Your Boots Dirty Tour includes a tour of the vineyard, orchard, and olive mill, culminating in a tasting of olive oil and wine.
+You can taste Trattoe’s olive oils daily—they make several unique blends and flavors like Persian lime and basil—but the Get Your Boots Dirty Tour includes a tour of the vineyard and olive mill, culminating in a tasting of olive oil and wine.

 Enjoy a truly rustic and authentic experience at Joe Matos Cheese Factory in Santa Rosa.
 Open daily, you can pull right up to their little shop and aging room on their farm and be greeted with a big chunk of their St. Jorge, a semi-soft, richly-nutty, cow’s milk cheese named for the island in the Azores that owners Joe and Mary Matos grew up on.